-- If the flag is received and is supported by the MSC Server, then the MSC Server shall analyse the value of the flag as follows: - If the flag is set to true, the MSC Server shall attempt the IMS registration using the I2 reference point. - If the flag is set to false, the MSC Server shall not attempt the IMS registration. - If the flag is not received or is not supported, the MSC Server may perform some pre-screening (e.g. IMSI range analysis) based on operator-policy in order to determine whether or not to attempt IMS registration for this subscriber.

-NOTE 1: Exact pre-screening procedures are operator specific.

-NOTE 2: An MSC Server that is not enhanced for ICS will ignore the flag and thus will continue normal CS operation.
+- If the flag is received and is supported by the MSC Server, then the MSC Server shall analyse the value of the flag as follows: - If the flag is set to true and optionally if the MSC Server is configured to know that the VPLMN has a suitable roaming agreement with the HPLMN of the UE, the MSC Server shall attempt the IMS registration using the I2 reference point. - If the flag is set to false, the MSC Server shall not attempt the IMS registration. - If the flag is not received or is not supported, the MSC Server may perform some pre-screening (e.g. IMSI range analysis) based on operator-policy in order to determine whether or not to attempt IMS registration for this subscriber. - NOTE 1: Exact pre-screening procedures are operator specific. - NOTE 2: An MSC Server that is not enhanced for ICS will ignore the flag and thus will continue normal CS operation.